Kandia Kouyaté: Career

-Kouyaté's career began in the early 1980s, when she started using female choral vocals accompanying her.
-This practice was later picked up by stars like Mory Kante and Salif Keita, and is now an integral part of Malian music.
-In 1983, she recorded two vinyl discs, Amary Daou présente Kandia Kouyaté and Kandja Kouyaté et L’Ensemble Instrumental National du Mali.
-Her debut solo album is Kita Kan.
+Kouyaté's solo career began in the early 1980s.
+She used "female choral vocals accompanying her," in the background of her performances.
+The practice was later picked up by stars like Mory Kante and Salif Keita, and is now an "integral part of Malian music."
+Kouyaté lofted the band's popularity, drawing the interests of the most important musicians and patrons of the city.
+Back in Bamako, she was pursued by wealthy businessman Amary Daou who gave her large amounts of money and cars as gifts.
+He later produced Kouyaté's second album Balassama / Sarama (1983).
+She released another vinyl discs Kandja Kouyaté et L’Ensemble Instrumental National du Mali the same year.